 “But, of course.
 There’s no changing the past.
 Not even God can make what has happened not happen.
 All the more reason to provide a helping hand in any way possible, no matter how glancing it may appear at first.
 The suffering that comes from losing a family member cannot be simply expunged.
-However, it may be possible to assure them that Heaven will not allow men like Shudatsu to exist and thus alleviate it in part.
+However, it may be possible to alleviate it in part by assuring them that Heaven will not allow men like Shudatsu to exist.
 That much relief we can definitely offer.
 Contrariwise, knowing of a way to alleviate the suffering of the bereaved families, how can adding to it by not executing Shudatsu be called humane?”

 “Nevertheless,” Jokyuu insisted, “the penal code does not exist in order to extract revenge on behalf of the bereaved.”

 “Then on whose behalf does it exist?
 Yes, to reform the criminally-minded.
 But Shudatsu has been sentenced to imprisonment with hard labor three times already.
 The second time for aggravated murder, the third time for felony murder.
 After being sentenced in Kin Province for the latter, if he’d been executed as the law allowed, twenty-three lives would have been spared.”